wayneIBM/vpc-on-classic/hello-world-vpc.md

 {: pre}

-## Step 3: Create a VPC and save the VPC ID.
+## Step 3: Create a VPC and save the VPC ID
 {: #step-3-create-a-vpc-and-save-the-vpc-id}

 Use the following command to create a VPC named _helloworld-vpc_.